ccherrett/oom/share/scripts/README.txt

-MusE midi event scripting format 0.5
+OOMidi midi event scripting format 0.5

 Some information for the budding script writer, here is some info about the format currently used.

 Scripts can be put in two different dirs.
-<install_path>/share/muse/scripts
+<install_path>/share/oom/scripts
 for scripts bundled
-or $HOME/.muse/scripts
+or $HOME/.oom/scripts
 for user created scripts

 There are two main requirements on scripts.